 This practical deals about the quantitative and qualitative analyses and preparation of organic compounds by standard organic reactions.
+Goals:

-To motivate the students to understand the basic principles of lab techniques adopted in organic laboratories
+To motivate the students to understand the basic principles of lab techniques adopted in organic laboratories Objectives:

-- i) Learnt about the quantitative and qualitative analyses by separation. - ii) Learnt the preparation of organic compounds by named reaction

-1. Qualitative analysis:
+On successful completion of the course the students should have - i) Learnt about the quantitative and qualitative analyses by separation. - ii) Learnt the preparation of organic compounds Contents 1.
+Qualitative analysis:

 Analysis of two component mixtures - separation and characterisation of the components.
 2. Quantitative analysis:

 Estimation of phenol, aniline, ketone and reducing sugars - estimation of functional groups like hydroxyl, methoxyl, carbonyl and nitro groups.
 3. Single stage preparation:

 Preparation of about eight organic compounds by single stage.

 - (i) Benzoic acid from ethyl benzoate

 - (ii) Acetanilide from aniline

 - (iii) Acetylsalicyclic acid from salicyclic acid

 - (iv) 2,4,6-Tribromoaniline from aniline

 - (v) p-Bromoacetanilide from acetanilide

 - (vi) m-Dinitro benzene from nirobenzene

 - (vii) Picric acid from phenol

 - (viii) 2-Naphthylbenzoate from 2-naphthol.